← Back to Blog

 3. Better Encapsulation and Access Control

 Java's package-private access modifier makes classes visible only within their package.
-This is a powerful encapsulation tool—but it's wasted in package-by-layer.
+It's a great encapsulation tool, but it's wasted in package-by-layer.

 With component-based structure, you can mark implementation details as package-private: